 Dumaguete City is attractive to foreign retirees because of the low cost of living and also the slow pace of life.
 We noticed many of them down the boulevard enjoying a chat with their friends.

 This is one of the few unplanned out-of-the-city weekend trips I had.
-Unplanned, because most of the time, I am meticulous searching where to stay, where or what to eat and what to enjoy on new places.
+Unplanned, because most of the time I am meticulous searching where to stay, where or what to eat and what to enjoy on new places.
 Well, now it doesn’t matter as long as I’m with my best travel buddy.
-I just hit a few keywords on google a couple of hours before we left the city.
+I just entered a few keywords on google a couple of hours before we left the city.

 The traverse from Mt.
 Dulang Dulang to Mt.
 Kitanglad is one of the most challenging trails I have braved.
 The majestic mountains belong to the Kitanglad Mountain Range, a popular destination for Filipino climbers due to its elevation, views and difficulty.
 Mt.
-Dulang Dulang is the second highest mountain in the country with an elevation of of 2,938 masl, while Mt.
+Dulang Dulang (D2) is the second highest mountain in the country with an elevation of of 2,938 masl, while Mt.
 Kitanglad is the fourth Continue reading “D2K: Dulang-dulang to Kitanglad Traverse”